-We have developed an approach for multi-camera multi-target tracking in smart camera networks based on target detection quality developed in "T2.3 Quality analysis" and simulator developed in the WP1.
+We have developed an approach for multi-camera multi-target tracking in smart camera networks based on target detection quality (see "T2.3 Quality analysis") and the simulator developed in the WP1.
 This work has been published in the journal IEEE Computer.